vertiond/vcoin/README.md

-# Bcoin
+# Vcoin (Bcoin ported to Vertcoin)

-__NOTE__: The latest release of bcoin contains a non-backward compatible change to the rest API.
+__NOTE__: The latest release of vcoin contains a non-backward compatible change to the rest API.
 Please read the [changelog]'s "migrating" section for more details.

 ---

-**Bcoin** is an alternative implementation of the bitcoin protocol, written in node.js.
+**Vcoin** is an alternative implementation of the vertcoin protocol, written in node.js.

-Although still in a beta state, bcoin is well tested and aware of all known consensus rules.
+Although still in a beta state, vcoin is well tested and aware of all known consensus rules.
 It is currently used in production as the consensus backend and wallet system for [purse.io][purse].